PrincessJillian/buttshock-protocol-docs/README.md

 # Erosoutsider

-Library for serial based control of the Erostek ET-312 Electrostimulation Device.
+Documentation for serial based control and firmware implementation of the Erostek ET-312 Electrostimulation Device.

 ## Project Goals